ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The category of logs you want to receive.
 This value cannot be changed after the job is created.
 Valid values are `http_requests`, `range_events`, `firewall_events`,`dns_logs`.
 The default value is `http_requests`.

 `--jobid`
-:   JOB_ID is the ID of logpush job.
+:   JOB_ID is the ID of the logpush job.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.